DrDavidL/my-search-buddy/README.md

 - **Location filters:** checkboxes per indexed folder with “All” and “None” shortcuts; only enabled locations are searched.
 - **Search controls:** explicit Search & Clear buttons, scope toggle (Name/Content/Both), and sort toggle (Score/Modified).
 - **Actions:** Open in Finder, Quick Look (sandbox-safe controller), and Reset Index.
+- **Index maintenance:** "Update Index" performs an incremental scan using the last indexed timestamp; "Rebuild Index" wipes the Tantivy store and recreates it when you need a clean slate.
 - **Status:** shows last index time and status message beneath the indexing controls.

 ## Status